wolfSSL/wolfssl/IDE/Renesas/e2studio/RX65N/GR-ROSE/README_EN.md

 1. Open the smc project in Project Explorer and double-click the **smc.scfg** file to open the Smart Configurator Perspective.

 2. Select the "Components" tab on the software component settings pane.
 Then click the "Add Component" button at the top right of the pane.
 The software component selection dialog will pop up.
 Click "Download the latest version of FIT driver and middleware" at the bottom of the dialog to get the modules.
-You can check the dowmload destination folder by pressing "Basic settings...".
+You can check the download destination folder by pressing "Basic settings...".

 3. The latest version of the TSIP component may not be automatically obtained due to the delay in Renesas' support by the method in step 2 above.
 In that case, you can download it manually from the Renesas website.
 Unzip the downloaded component and store the files contained in the FIT Modules folder in the download destination folder of step 2.